Gene Chalfant

 Galileo Mission to Jupiter and its moons →

-I led the team of software developers who built the onboard image compressor for Galileo.
+I led the tiger team of software developers who built the onboard image compressor for Galileo.
+Prior to the major antenna malfunction, a high bandwidth channel allowed uncompressed image and science downloads.
 We were fixers.
-My team uploaded the repair to the spacecraft in Jupiter orbit.
-Our group controlled its rockets, motors, and cameras, keeping everything pointed in the right direction.
+My team wrote and uploaded new code to the spacecraft in Jupiter orbit.
+Our group controlled all thrusters, cameras, and motors, keeping everything pointed in the right direction.

 -